Cloudberry Kingdom

 Cloudberry Kingdom is a platform game created by Pwnee Studios.
-The game uses a set of algorithms developed by Jordan Fisher to create procedurally generated levels that can be adaptive to player skill level, in game character abilities, and alteration of game physics.
+The game uses a set of algorithms developed by Jordan Fisher to create procedurally generated levels that can be adaptive to player skill level, player character abilities, and alteration of game physics.
+It was crowdfunded via Kickstarter.

 Cloudberry Kingdom is a downloadable title for Microsoft Windows, PlayStation 3, Wii U and Xbox 360.

+On December 12, 2025, RedoApps has rereleased Cloudberry Kingdom on PlayStation 4 and PlayStation 5, with a Nintendo Switch version released on February 2, 2026.
+The PlayStation 5 can also play the PlayStation 3 version via emulation, making it the first PS3 title to be backwards compatible with PS5.

 Reception

 The PlayStation 3 and Wii U versions received "generally favorable reviews", while the Xbox 360 and PC versions received "average" reviews, according to the review aggregation website Metacritic.